 Situated in the very heart of town between the historic quarter of merchants called "Kitai-gorod" and Kremlin's citadel, the Red Square is the zero meridian of Moscow's main streets.
 It is also made up by a number of outstanding landmarks.

 The cruel Tsar later began the construction of St. Basil's Cathedral in 1552 as a repent of his bad deeds.
 Today it is the most emblematic architectural masterpiece symbolizing Russia.
 The colorful red-bricked beauty of St. Basil's Cathedral is the Red Square's main decoration.

-Apart from the cathedral in honor of Saint Vasily the Blessed, the Red Square Moscow houses Lenin's Mausoleum, which has been constructed in 1924 as a monument to the era of Communism.
-The famous department store GUM and the old mint are also located on the square.
+Apart from the cathedral in honor of Saint Vasily the Blessed, the Red Square Moscow houses Lenin's Mausoleum, which has been constructed in 1924 as a monument to the era of Communism and stands right by the walls of the Kremlin and its renown tower with the clock.

 What is more, the famous department store GUM and the old mint are also located on the square.
 You can visit both of them to complement your Red Square itinerary.